 Rasor has also been involved in public service as a trustee for School District Fifty-six and as an appointed member of the S.C.
 Migratory Waterfowl Committee, the (then) S.C.
 Wildlife Commission Board, and, most recently, the S.C.
 Heritage Trust Advisory Board.
 Rasor is married with three children and five grandchildren.
 He and his wife reside in Clinton, where he manages family investments.

 “Maintaining our state’s diverse natural resources for the benefit of current and future generations is an incredibly important responsibility,” said SCDNR Director Alvin Taylor.
 “Our newest members’ backgrounds, professional skills and perspective will make them a valuable addition to our Board as we seek to fulfill that mission going forward.”

 The governor appoints the members and chairman of the SCDNR Board, the policy-making body for the South Carolina Department of Natural Resources, with confirmation by the state Senate.
 One member is chosen to represent each of South Carolina's seven congressional districts.
-The Board meets on a monthly basis to discuss and set policies for the agency, which is composed of five divisions: Wildlife and Freshwater Fisheries, Marine Resources, Law Enforcement, Office of Support Services, and Land, Water and Conservation.
-For more information about the Department of Natural Resources Board, including dates and times for upcoming meetings, visit http://www.dnr.sc.gov/admin/board.html.
+The Board meets on a monthly basis to discuss and set policies for the agency, which is composed of five divisions: Wildlife and Freshwater Fisheries, Marine Resources, Law Enforcement, Division of Administration, and Land, Water and Conservation.
+For more information about the Department of Natural Resources Board, including dates and times for upcoming meetings, visit https://www.dnr.sc.gov/admin/board.html.

 DNR Media Contacts